cecileceng/ProjectTwo/README.md

 Feel free to make suggestions for improvement.
 If you're not familiar with GitHub workflow, I'll give you a GitHub mentoring session.
 It's essential than all of us can work effectively over GitHub.

+Use GitHub "Issues" feature to track issues with code.
+Socket.io or websockets for live chat communication between users.